cosmicjs/gatsby-source-cosmicjs/README.md

 ]
 ```

-## How to query
+## How to query and filter

-You can query the nodes created from Cosmic JS like the following:
+You can query the nodes and created from Cosmic JS like the following:

 ```graphql
 {